aljoxo/Arisen/README.md

  ![](https://cdn.discordapp.com/attachments/1008055989532110918/1017837505078378497/unknown.png)

- - Launch the "Play Apotheosis!"
+ - Launch the "Arise My Champion!"
 Executable in MO2
- - Apotheosis comes with a start save by default, so when you load into the main menu, choose "Continue".
+ - Arisen comes with a start save by default, so when you load into the main menu, choose "Continue".
- - For alternate start mods, Apotheosis uses [Skyrim Unbound](https://www.nexusmods.com/skyrimspecialedition/mods/27962).
+ - For alternate start mods, Arisen uses [Skyrim Unbound](https://www.nexusmods.com/skyrimspecialedition/mods/27962).
     - In order to start chargen hit **Enter** as soon as you load in
         - If your character seems to be frozen during RaceMenu, just swap race or gender and swap back, it should unfreeze them.
 This is an issue with DAR Cacheing.
     - Once you are finished with chargen, feel free to open up the **Skyrim Unbound** MCM menu and customize your Standing Stone, whether or not you're a vampire/werewolf, equipment, spells, and starting location.